Yijia-Xiao/Yijia-Xiao.github.io/_projects/02-spld-extra-trees.md

 Individual contributions:
 - Literature review: formalize the problem setting and related approaches.
-- Feature seletion: use genetics algorithms (GA) tools to select the most important features (filter the noisy ones).
+- Feature selection: use genetics algorithms (GA) tools to select the most important features (filter the noisy ones).
 - Analysis of data distribution: explore appropriate models (`ExtraTrees`, a type of ensemble learning).
 - Experiments: tested and compared `ExtraTrees` with classical methods.